-When not deployed for natural disasters, MOVE volunteers conduct community outreach and learning opportunities for students and the general public in the areas of Science, Technology, Engineering, and Math (STEM).
+When not deployed for natural disasters, MOVE volunteers conduct community outreach and facilitate learning opportunities for students and the general public in the areas of Science, Technology, Engineering, and Math (STEM).
 They have been as far west as Texas, and as far north as New York to get students excited about STEM.

-The MOVE Community Outreach Truck
+IEEE-USA’s MOVE Community Outreach Trucks

 - Disaster Relief Efforts